McLaughlin, South Dakota

 McLaughlin (Lakota: matȟó Akíčita or Makáȟleča; "Bear Soldier") is a city in northeastern Corson County, South Dakota, United States.
 The population was 663 at the 2010 census.
-It is the largest city on the Standing Rock Indian Reservation.
+It is the largest city in the southern Standing Rock Sioux Reservation.
 Most Lakȟóta speakers refer to the town as Makáȟleča or Matȟó Akíčita.

 History

 The town is named after a US Indian Service Agent James McLaughlin, who supervised the Standing Rock Indian Agency from 1881 to 1895.
 He moved to Washington, D.C., where he was Inspector of the Bureau of Indian Affairs and Department of the Interior.
 After McLaughlin's death in 1923, his body was returned here for burial.

+In 2015, the McLaughlin School District changed the name of their school's "Midget" mascot after protests came from Little People of America.
+The school's basketball coach, an alumnus, drew comparisons to the Native American mascot controversy adding that he "never liked the nickname."